r-leo/r-leo.github.io/investigacion.md

 * [Texto completo aprobado](/static/acertijo_choques_consumo.pdf).
 * El ajuste estadístico del modelo que constituye la parte central del trabajo está disponible en [este repositorio](https://github.com/r-leo/tesis-colmex).

-Resumen de la tesis:
+#### Resumen de la tesis

 #### 1. A pure exchange economy

 Consider a three-period pure exchange economy where agents get utility by means of consumption of a single good.
-At \\(t=0\\) there is an open market for two types of financial asset: a risky one and a risk-free one.
-The agents, provided with an initial endowment \\(\omega\\) of the consumption good, must find an optimal investment portfolio to transfer its wealth across time (as in an Arrow-Debreu economy).
+At \\(t=0\\) there is an open market for two financial asset: a risky one and a risk-free one.
+The agents, provided with an initial endowment \\(\omega\\) of the consumption good, must find an optimal investment portfolio to transfer its wealth across time (as in an [Arrow-Debreu economy](https://en.wikipedia.org/wiki/Arrow–Debreu_model)).
 We introduce imperfect information by the following mechanism.
 There are two possible future states of the world: a *positive* state (\\(P\\)) and a *negative* state (\\(N)\\).
 The state of the world is revealed at \\(t=1\\).
 If the positive state is observed, then the agent can consume at every period.
 If the negative state is observed, then the agent can consume only up to \\(t=1\\).
 Therefore, a negative state can be regarded as a  state where agents suffer a *consumption shock*, in the form of an illness, an emergency or other non-insured future event.
 The key insight here is that at time \\(t=0\\) the agents do not know the future state of the world, so they must make their investment decisions facing a fundamental uncertainty about their future consumption path.
 So the uncertainty in the model comes from two different sources:

 1. the intrinsic volatility of the risky asset (the returns of this asset are stochastic), and
 1. the risk of observe a negative state of the world and be forced to sell the whole portfolio al \\(t=1\\) to achieve maximal utility.